Karthikaddagalla/Phishing-Domain-Detection/README.md

 > The link will be sent to the django backend

-> Seven pre trained Machine learning algorithms(Logistic Regression, Support Vector Machines , K Nearest Neighbours, Decision Tree Classifier, Random Forest Classifier Gradient Boosting Classifier and Multi Layer Perceptron) will predict whether the given link is phishing or not.
+> Seven pre-trained Machine learning algorithms(Logistic Regression, Support Vector Machines , K Nearest Neighbours, Decision Tree Classifier, Random Forest Classifier Gradient Boosting Classifier and Multi Layer Perceptron) will be used to predict whether the given link is phishing or not.

 > Based on voting algorithm(majority vote) we will find whether the link is phishing or not.